HAM RADIO W9FRZ STATUS

 Just as I got up today, everything started to sway around.
 I was feeling the strong 7.0 earthquake that struck just a few kilometers from Norcia.
 One text I received said that it was felt as far away as Salzburg, which … Continue reading

 If today I were in a pulpit, I would stick my heels into the floor boards.
 That said… Was there a GOOD point made in the sermon for your Mass of Sunday Obligation?

 I grew up Lutheran.
 I was admitted to Catholic Communion because I said publicly that I believed what the Catholic Church teaches.

 I grew up Lutheran.
 It is of constant consternation and amazement to me that I have had to fight with Catholics over what the Catholic Church teaches about the Eucharist.
 I have met Lutherans who believe more about the Eucharist … Continue reading

-It surprises me how popular it’s becoming among traditional Catholics to “white wash” Halloween.
+From a reader… QUAERITUR: It surprises me how popular it’s becoming among traditional Catholics to “white wash” Halloween.
 It’s certainly not traditional!
 The 3 days of this time have always represented a trilogy –Hell, Heaven, and Purgatory.
 A time to reflect on the … Continue reading

 This is beyond “Too Cool”.
 From CNS: Medieval crucifix in St. Peter’s Basilica ‘resurrected’ from obscurity VATICAN CITY (CNS) — His toes curl in pain, his veins bulge from exertion, his bony chest heaves in the last throes of death. … Continue reading